OasisVee/wallpapers/README.md

   - In the “background” section replace the existing background URL with the one you copied earlier

+# video guide if you prefer (or dont know to read): https://youtu.be/u1cU7xRXMF0

 ## Direct Links:
 ## Hs Brilliance: ![Header](https://github.com/OasisVee/wallpapers/raw/main/131_Sem_Titulo_20231227171708.png)
 ## Hs Bravery: ![Header](https://github.com/OasisVee/wallpapers/raw/main/132_Sem_Titulo_20231227173648.png)